 School psychologists may use the Nationally Certified School Psychologist (NCSP) Certificate for the Professional Certificate.

-- School psychologists holding a dated Residency Certificate should return here for updates on availability of a ProCert program.
+- School psychologists holding a dated Residency Certificate can earn a continuing certificate by working in the role of school psychologist for 180 days and completing 150 clock hours (WAC 181-79A-221).
 Contact the OSPI Certification Office with School Psychology in the subject line with specific questions.

 - For additional information on the NCSP process, contact NASP.